neondatabase/website/content/docs/introduction/branching.md

 ![test environment branches](./images/branching_test.png)

 Another testing scenario enabled by branching is tracking down corruption or data quality issues.
-For example, you can create and dispose of multiple point-in-time database branches to determine when a corruption or data quality issue first appeared.
+For example, you can create and dispose of multiple point-in-time branches to determine when a corruption or data quality issue first appeared.

 ![data quality issue branch](./images/branching_issue.png)